-For all Fundy Direct labs and some of the larger labs, we have the cut line and safe zones encoded.
-For all other labs, we set a default (Cut Line 1/8") and (Safe Zone 1/2").
-These settings are required and if you have any doubt of what these settings should be, contact your album company for precise specifications.
+For all Fundy Direct labs and some of the larger labs, the cut line and safe zones are encoded.
+For all other labs, there is a default Cut Line of 1/8" and a Safe Zone of 1/2".
+These settings are required and if there is any doubt of what these settings should be, contact the album company for precise specifications.

-1) Cut Line is the area that may be cut or trimmed at the lab after the spread is printed.
-Unless you take your photo all the way to the edge of the spread (called a bleed), you should try to keep anything important out of this area.
+1. Cut Line: This is the area that may be cut or trimmed at the lab after the spread is printed.
+Unless the photo is taken all the way to the edge of the spread (called a bleed), try to keep anything important out of this area.

-2) Safe Zone is the area of your spread that is safe from being cut or trimmed by the lab.
+2. Safe Zone: This is the area of the spread that is safe from being cut or trimmed by the lab.
 Anything inside this area is safe from being cut off in the final print.
-White space is your friend!

-3) Auto Design Buffer is how Album Builder sets the distance between the edge of the cut line and the safe zone when applying auto designs.
-You have total control over this.
-It's basically the distance between your images and the edge of the page AFTER the album is cut.
+3. Auto Design Buffer: This is how Album Builder sets the distance between the edge of the cut line and the safe zone when applying auto designs.
+It's the distance between the images and the edge of the page AFTER the album is cut.

-*If you want to design directly onto the Safe Zone lines, you can subtract the Cut Line value from the Safe Zone value and use this as your Auto Design Buffer setting.
+*To design directly onto the Safe Zone lines, subtract the Cut Line value from the Safe Zone value and use this as the Auto Design Buffer setting.

-4) Image Spacing is the default image spacing within drop zones.
+4. Image Spacing: This is the default image spacing within drop zones.

-5) Stroke Width is the default stroke width and color around all your images.
+5. Stroke Width: is the default stroke width and color around all images.

-6) Background Color is the default color of the background in your album spreads.
+6. Background Color: is the default color of the background in album spreads.

-Once your changes have been made, click OK to save the changes.
-These Settings will be applied globally, but you can still adjust them in each spread for even further customization.
+Once the changes have been made, click OK to save the changes.
+These Settings will be applied globally, but can still be adjusted individually in each spread for even further customization.

-Note: Global changes to stroke or background color do not affect spreads or Drop Zones that have their own stroke or background colors applied.
+Note: Global changes to stroke or background color do not impact spreads or Drop Zones that have their own stroke or background colors applied.

 See more about cut & safe lines in this quick tip video.